 Expanding Electricity Content Over Time

-The site expands through topic hubs, programmatic pages, comparison pages, and data assets.
-New content should fit into the existing architecture so the site stays organized and discoverable.
+The site expands through topic hubs, templated pages, comparison pages, and data assets.
+New content should fit into the existing structure so the site stays organized and discoverable.

 How Expansion Works